Arkansas Court Records

 Are All Arkansas Court Records Open to The Public?

 Except for confidential records, the state of Arkansas grants public access to most civil court records.
 Docket sheets and register of actions are all available to the public provided they are requesting for it during the business hours of the court.
 Pre-trial motions and records in civil litigation are presumed to be public records unless stated otherwise by the court in control of the records.
-Adoption appeal records are not disclosable to the public.
+Adoption appeal records are generally not disclosable to the public.
 The court will only permit the parties to the case and the counsel to access them.
 Other individuals interested in inspecting will have to file a motion with the court.

 How Do I Obtain Civil Court Records In Arkansas?